yanwang-ntu/yanwang-ntu.githib.io/README.md

 + Personalized color scheme, font, spacing, buttons, and general appearance
 + New archetypes for paper pages, course pages, an archive page, and a search page

+## Usage

+Do not forget to update the Google Analytics ID in `config.yml`.
+Either replace the ID `G-97G4MZ4061` with your own ID in the line `googleAnalyticsID: "G-97G4MZ4061"`.
+Or simnply comment the line `googleAnalyticsID: "G-97G4MZ4061"` if you do not wish to use Google Analytics.

 ## Speed

 Despite the modifications to the PaperMod theme, the website continues to perform well on mobile and desktop devices.
 Here is an overview of the mobile performance from [PageSpeed Insights](https://pagespeed.web.dev/):